Skip to main content

 How do I file a police report for a car accident in West Covina?

 In West Covina, you can file a police report by calling 911 at the accident scene, visiting the local police station within 24 hours, or filing online through the West Covina Police Department website if available.
 For accidents on county roads or highways, you may need to contact the Los Angeles County Sheriff's Department or California Highway Patrol (CHP).
+A West Covina reader should connect this answer to the incident location, first treatment date, and any insurance communication that could narrow the claim too early.
+The next record to protect may be the dash-camera export; match it with the intake-readiness summary before the claim story hardens.

 What if the other driver in my West Covina accident doesn't have insurance?

 If you're hit by an uninsured driver in West Covina, you may still have options: 1) File a claim under your own uninsured motorist (UM) coverage, 2) Pursue a personal lawsuit against the at-fault driver, 3) Check if other parties share liability.
 California has one of the highest uninsured driver rates in the nation, making UM coverage essential.
+For a West Covina file, cross-check this answer against I-10, Queen of the Valley Hospital, and any first adjuster message before relying on the general rule.
+A useful file check is to pair the preservation email with the venue-control check before treating this as a generic injury question.

 Compensation & Settlements